 Other health and safety changes may require more planning.
 Examples include new floor installations, upgrading bathroom fixtures, such as a bathtub or shower, and swapping out appliances.

 General Living Space

-- Choose a side-by-side or drawer-style refrigerator.
+- Choose a side-by-side or drawer-style refrigerator for easier access.

 - Place lighting over the sink, stove, and other work areas.